libgit2/pygit2/docs/objects.rst

      >>> obj
      <_pygit2.Commit object at 0x7ff27a6b60f0>

-.. method:: Repository.__getitem__(oid)
+.. method:: Repository.__getitem__(id)

-   Return the Git object for the given oid, raise ``KeyError`` if there's no object in the repository with that oid.
-The oid can be an Oid object, or an hexadecimal string.
+   Return the Git object for the given id, raise ``KeyError`` if there's no object in the repository with that id.
+The id can be an Oid object, or an hexadecimal string.

-.. method:: Repository.__contains__(oid)
+.. method:: Repository.__contains__(id)

-   Returns True if there is an object in the Repository with that oid, False if there is not.
-The oid can be an Oid object, or an hexadecimal string.
+   Returns True if there is an object in the Repository with that id, False if there is not.
+The id can be an Oid object, or an hexadecimal string.

 The Object base type